Writing a Creative Synopsis

 - The dark side is out for revenge on an icy planet as a villain tracks down his nemesis.

-You can create a synopsis about a topic you're studying about in school, too.
+You can create a synopsis about a topic you're studying in school, too.
 For example, can you guess what historical event this synopsis refers to?

 - A united group of colonies fights for sovereignty in a new world.
 (Scroll to the bottom to see all three answers.)